-As a condition to participate in Park's intercollegiate athletics, every student-athlete is required to participate in the Drug Education and Testing Program.
-Annually, all student-athletes will be required to sign Park's consent form.
+As a condition to participate in intercollegiate athletics at Park University, every student-athlete is required to participate in the Drug Education and Testing Program.
+Annually, all student-athletes will be required to sign an institutional consent form.
+This consent form and a full copy of these policies and procedures must be provided to the student-athlete during the recruitment process.
+Current student-athletes should also be provided copies as part of the team handbook, provided by the program's head coach.

-Refusal to sign Park's consent form will result in dismissal from further athletic participation.
-A student-athlete who is dismissed from athletic participation for refusing to sign a drug testing consent form will have his/her athletic related aid cancelled as soon as possible pursuant to Park's policies and NAIA and conference regulations.
+Refusal to sign the consent form will result in dismissal from further athletic participation.
+A student-athlete who is dismissed from athletic participation for refusing to sign a drug testing consent form will have his/her athletic related aid cancelled at the earliest possible moment consistent with the University, sports conference and NAIA regulations.